lsei/pioneer-ddj-400/README.md

 ddj.setPadLeft(1, 1, true);
 ```

+# Open TODOs

+-   [] Make sure all functions are available on the left and the right side
+-   [] Strealine setting of values
+-   [] Store board state in class to get the current value
+-   [] Move to src
+-   [] output to dist
+-   [] browser version
+-   [] More gracefully handle if board is not connected

 ## Shout outs

 S/O to dinchak and his package [node-easymidi](https://github.com/dinchak/node-easymidi) which helped make the creation of this package super easy and inspired the EventEmitter style api design.